cqse/teamscale-jacoco-agent/agent/README.md

   Teamscale uses this to map the coverage to the corresponding source code.
 Thus, this must be the exact code commit from the VCS that was deployed.
 For an alternative see `teamscale-commit-manifest-jar` and `teamscale-git-properties-jar`.
-- `obfuscate-security-related-outputs`: boolean value determining if security critical information such as access keys are obfuscated when printing them to the console or into the log (Default is true).
+- `obfuscate-security-related-outputs`: boolean value determining if security critical information such as access keys are obfuscated when printing them to the console or into the log (default is true).

   If **Git** is your VCS, you can get the commit info via